Epilepsy and Extratemporal Cortical Resection

 What Are the Risks of Extratemporal Cortical Resection?

-The risks associated with extratemporal cortical resection are rare and mainly depend on which area of the brain is involved.
+The risks associated with extratemporal cortical resection mainly depend on which area of the brain is involved.
 They may include:

 - Risks associated with surgery, including infection, bleeding, and an allergic reaction to anesthesia